How do I apply?

 Guide to completing your ethics checklist on Worktribe

 You should complete a standard risk assessment (in the risks tab of your Worktribe project) whilst you are developing your proposal.
-Your Research Funding Officer can help with any questions you are unsure of.
+Your Research Development Officer can help with any questions you are unsure of.

 Guide to completing your risk assessment

 Make sure you get your proposal peer reviewed by at least two people, ideally one in your field and another from a different discipline.
-You can request peer reviews from SOAS colleagues through Worktribe, or if you get reviews from external colleagues, you can upload their notes to the documents tab of your project, or send them to your Research Funding Officer.
+You can request peer reviews from SOAS colleagues through Worktribe, or if you get reviews from external colleagues, you can upload their notes to the documents tab of your project, or send them to your Research Development Officer.

 Guide to requesting a peer review